Venus Van Gogh

 Making threats, coercion, physical violence, harassment and stalking among many other common issues that women and sex workers especially face every day.

 Don't get me wrong.
-I'm not a "feminazi" or a "man hater" and I don't think all clients are out to hurt sex workers.
-I love men and I love my clients as dear friends, but I'm simply a realist and prefer to approach these matters based on crime statistics, scientific and sociological evidence.
+I don't think all clients are out to hurt sex workers and I know 99% of you are darlings - but it's impossible to know who is part of that 1% who are not.
+I love men and I love my clients as dear friends, but I'm simply a realist and prefer to approach these matters based on crime statistics, scientific and sociological evidence over your "but I'm a good guy, I promise!"
 If you do not intend to do any of these harmful things to me, complying with my screening practices poses no risk to you.
 It's very simple.
 If you are still concerned or a person in the public eye I am happy to sign an NDA which would become void should you endanger me or breach the terms of my consent in any of the ways I have mentioned above.
 At the end of the day, it's your choice as to whether you wish to spend time with me or not, but in order to do that you must comply with my requirements.
 I hope this reassures you and gives you a better idea of why I screen and why you should trust in the process.
 Kisses, Vx